thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *Thanks*.
 You thought but didn't reply.
 Things are getting convincing.
 This can still be a person who is interested in your online post, at the same time also a super hacker of household cameras.
 And a stalker.
+And a pranker.
+An owner of too much free time.
+A sadistic comedian. *My* type of comedy, but not one in which I'm a character.
 Everytime you added on one such description, you know the probability for such explanation is getting more and more improbable.
-How much time and efforts and planning for a person to pull of such pranks?
+How much time and efforts and planning for a person to pull off such pranks?

 Still, what is the probability for the other explanation: such a god exist?
 It can be very small or very large.
 Maybe even 100%.

-You open your laptop and carefully re-read your blog post.
+You turned off your house cams, opened your laptop and carefully re-read your blog post.
+*Think* - you thought.

 --------------------------